pwener/sorting-algorithms/README.md

 ## In-place

 An in-place sorting algorithm needs no extra data structure in running to sort.
-Some algorithms cannot be used in place, they usually not overwritten his input and creates a new structure in memory.
+Some algorithms cannot be used in-place, they usually not overwritten his input and creates a new structure in memory.

 ## Adaptive